ThePlexinator/StateofLove/README.md

 .moveToState(identifier {string})
 ```
 Switches to the state with the given identifier.
 Executes the :exit() and :enter() functions to the previous and new state respectively.
 Adding more arguments to .moveToState() will be received as a table for both functions.
+**NOTE: This is a mandatory function, you must run this at least once!**

 ```
 .update(dt {float})